edobry/konfigure/README.md

 # konfigure

 This tool facilitates deploying workloads to K8s clusters, providing several convenience features streamlining developer workflows and guarding against common failure modes.
-It is to be used in conjunction with a Helm/CDK8s chart repository and a live application configuration repository (or within a single application repository).
+It is to be used in conjunction with a Helm/CDK8s chart repository and a live application configuration repository, or within a single application repository (see [`dataeng-pipeline`](https://github.com/chainalysis/dataeng-pipeline) for an example).

-### Installation
+## Installation

 This tool is distributed through Artifactory and can be installed using `npm`.